scitran/client/README.md

 # Scitran client software

-This repository includes Matlab utilities to interact with the SciTran API from the client side for search, get, and put.
-See the [project wiki page](https://github.com/scitran/client/wiki) for a general introduction and links to specific manual pages.
+This repository includes Matlab utilities to work with the SciTran API, which is implemented in Flywheel and openFMRI, from the client side.
+The Matlab side implements many functions, including search, get, and put.
+See the [scitran project wiki page](https://github.com/scitran/client/wiki) for a manual and examples of how to use this code.

-You will need an authorization token.
-On first access, you will be prompted for the client ID and secret.
-This secret can only be given by an administrator of the instance you wish to connect to.
-So, speak to your administrator about the client ID and secret.
+Recall that most MRI databases require authorization.
+Speak to your administrator about the client ID and secret.

 ## Python setup